 Our schools have made great progress, but inequities persist.

-Public schools in Duval County have made great strides in the last ten years, but we have more work to do to ensure every student has access to a high-quality public school.
+Public schools in Duval County have made great strides, but we have more work to do to ensure every student has access to a high-quality public school.

 Great schools can only exist with great leaders.
 Effective principals are more likely to retain high quality teachers, and they are also more likely to dismiss poorly performing teachers.
 According to a national study conducted by Stanford University, students in schools with high-performing Principals will have between two to seven months of additional learning gains.
 There are virtually no cases of a school being turned around without a powerful leader.
 While there are numerous factors that contribute to successfully turning around a school, strong leadership is clearly the catalyst.

-This is the reason we are launching the School Leadership Initiative.
+This is the reason for the JPEF School Leadership Initiative.

 INTRODUCING FOUR FELLOWSHIPS

 Based on national research on the most effective areas for principal growth, the Jacksonville Public Education Fund has established the following four Founders Fellowships:

 - THE CINDY EDELMAN FELLOWSHIP FOR TEACHER RECRUITMENT & RETENTION - Creating effective, lasting teams with rigorous instruction

 - THE BRIAN J. DAVIS FELLOWSHIP FOR SCHOOL CLIMATE & CULTURE - Building a positive, affirming school culture and vision

 - THE JOHN DELANEY FELLOWSHIP FOR FAMILY & COMMUNITY ENGAGEMENT - Giving parents and caregivers a place and a voice in the school